-The first few times I saw Dave Van Ronk perform, this was one of his most hypnotic pieces — he would seem to expand and fill the stage with his presence, his voice would draw you in with its gruff whisper, then gradually rise until he was shouting, always musically, always in control.
-He had recorded it in the mid 1960s but rarely sang it after the 1970s, though I continued to request it and he occasionally complied.
+I always thought “Wandering” was one of Dave Van Ronk’s most hypnotic performance pieces — he would seem to expand and fill the stage with his presence, singing the early verses in a gruff whisper, then gradually increasing the volume until he was shouting, but always musically, always in control.
+He recorded it in the mid 1960s but rarely sang it after the 1970s, though I continued to request it and he occasionally complied.

 As with “Tell Old Bill,” “Dink’s Song,” and quite possibly some other songs in his repertoire, this came from Carl Sandburg’s American Songbag, though I think Dave’s direct source was Josh White’s recording.
 As for Sandburg’s sources, he lists two for what he calls a “lyric of tough days,” the second being Hubert Canfield — which is interesting, because Canfield was a collector of bawdy folklore, assembling a large collection of typescript and handwritten lyrics in the 1920s, and the verses Sandburg took from him were part of a multi-page collection of floating blues verses, some of which I’ve previously quoted in connection with “Hesitation Blues.”